artndev/artofe-bot/README.md

 ## Access Application

-Once the build is completed successfully, the application will be available at https://t.me/your-bot-username.
+Once the application is ready, it will be available at https://t.me/your-bot-username.